AppSurface Search

 Remarks

 This internal reporter treats IEnvironmentConfigProvider as the override provider, excludes manager/internal provider registrations from the displayed provider list, and favors wrapper-discovered audit entries when duplicate keys are registered manually.
+Manual audit option assignments override wrapper-discovered options per property so callers can intentionally reset a wrapper default for one key.
 Provider failures are converted into diagnostics so one broken provider does not prevent operators from seeing the rest of the report.

 Type